Generic Name: anastrozole (an-AS-troe-zole)

 - Arimidex should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Do not use Arimidex if you are pregnant.
 It has been shown to cause harm to the fetus.
 If you think you may be pregnant, contact your doctor right away.
-It is not known if Arimidex is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Arimidex.

 Possible side effects of Arimidex: